Developing HTML Emails for Gmail: 14 Tips for Coding

 6. Gmail doesn’t support web fonts other than Roboto and Google Sans

-8. Gmail does not support attribute selectors and most pseudo-classes
+7. Gmail lacks support for attribute selectors and pseudo-classes

 div[class="content"]{ color: red }